Math functions¶

 opt to keep the library simple, and omit this four-parameter version.

-inclusive — that is, greater than or equal to lo
+inclusive — that is, greater than or equal to lo, and less than or equal to hi.
+If lo > hi,

 the behaviour is undefined.
 The return type will be expressed in the appropriate unit and rep;